Oleg Kupets: "Success in arbitration is about people and endurance"

 He started out with a commodity, assembled his first team from his family, sold his car when he didn’t have enough money even for basic needs, and still kept going.
 Today, Oleg Kupets, Owner of KuTeam, KuPartners, owner of a network of telegram channels, is one of those who speak of arbitration as a path of consistency and humanity.

-Communication with like-minded people saved me: we shared our experiences, supported each other, and at the same time I kept trying to assemble the first real backbone of the team.
+Communication with like-minded people saved me: we shared our experience, supported each other, and at the same time I kept trying to assemble the first real backbone of the team.
 In short, I didn’t stop even when it didn’t work out.
 And, perhaps, this stubbornness was the main reason why we eventually managed to survive.

 How do you select people for your team?
 What is more important: skills or personality?